Rhapis excelsa: Description

-Rhapis excelsa grows up to 4 m in height and 30 mm in diameter in multi-stemmed clumps with glossy, palmate evergreen leaves divided into broad, ribbed segments.
+Rhapis excelsa grows up to 4 m (13.1 feet) in height and 30 mm (1.2 inches) in diameter in multi-stemmed clumps with glossy, palmate evergreen leaves divided into broad, ribbed segments.
 Leaf segments are single or few in young plants and increase to a dozen or more in mature plants; segments are divided to the petiole.
-Leaf-ends are saw-toothed unlike most other palms, occurring on slender petioles ranging from 20 to 60 cm in length.
+Leaf-ends are saw-toothed unlike most other palms, occurring on slender petioles ranging from 20 to 60 cm (0.8 to 2.4 inches) in length.
 New foliage emerges from a fibrous sheath which remains attached to the base.
 As the plants age, the sheaths fall, revealing the bamboo-like trunks.
 This usually dioecious palm species produces a small inflorescence at the top of the plant with spirally-arranged, fleshy yellow flowers containing three petals fused at the base.
 Ripe fruit are fleshy and white, though R. excelsa more readily propagates via underground rhizome offshoots.

 In the UK this plant has gained the Royal Horticultural Society's Award of Garden Merit.